Commentary: Funding Changi Airport Terminal 5? Look at Hong Kong, Incheon airports' expansion

 The gripe about the funding, of course, comes largely from passengers, some of whom will bear the cost of a terminal they may never get to use, since Terminal 5 is only expected to be operational in 2030.

-A comparison of competing airports in the region will show Changi being the most expensive in passenger charges.
+A comparison of competing airports in the region shows Changi being one of the most expensive in passenger charges.
 International passengers flying out of Incheon pay S$34, KLIA, S$26, Dubai, S$37 and Hong Kong, from S$43 to S$58.

 The crucial question must be asked - is there a way for Changi to have it all: Increase capacity, maintain service levels and keep fees competitive with others in the region?